jackaudio/jackaudio.github.com/faq/device_support.md

 ---
-layout: default
+layout: page
 title:  "Device Support"
 faq_entry: true
 ---

-# What audio devices are supported by JACK?
+# Which audio devices are supported by JACK?

 ## On OS X
 All devices with functioning CoreAudio drivers will work with JACK.